This page has an average rating of %r out of 5 stars based on a total of %t ratings

 Reading Time 3 Minutes Reading Time 3 Minutes

-Would you like to surprise your relatives or friends abroad with a sum of money or pay an invoice you received online for a gift you’ve ordered from abroad?
+Would you like to surprise your relatives or friends abroad with a sum of money, pay for your holiday apartment in Italy or settle the invoice for a gift you ordered online from a faraway country?
 This is quick and easy with an international payment.
+SEPA transfers in euros from Switzerland to 36 SEPA countries are even free of charge via e-finance.

-For whatever reason you want to transfer money abroad in the pre-Christmas period, you can make international payments in‑e-finance in just a few clicks.
+For whatever reason you want to transfer money abroad in the pre-Christmas period, you can make your transfers from Switzerland to abroad with just a few clicks.
 And the money is already on its way to the recipient’s account.
-Our four examples show how it works:
+Our examples show how it works:

 Rose has been living in Switzerland for two years and has to work over Christmas.
 A visit to her family in London over the festive season is sadly out of the question this year.
 She has been so busy at work that she has even neglected to get and send presents in time.
 But she still wants to surprise her family with some money that she will send via bank transfer to her parents’ family account.
 But time is short.
 It is already 22 December.
 How long does the transfer take?